-Along with prophylactic measures, operational and other measures short of criminal prosecution have been and continue to be used.
+Along with the prophylactic measures, operative and other measures short of criminal persecution have been and continue to be used.
 We were able to disrupt a number of groups of nationalist, revisionist, and other anti-Soviet character at a very early stage.
-The compromising of leaders who inspired anti-social manifestations made it possible to prevent undesired consequences in several regions of the country.
-Such measures as stripping certain persons of their Soviet citizenship and exiling them abroad (Solzhenitsyn, Chalidze, Maksimov, Krasin, Litvinov, Yesenin-Volpin and others) have proven to be effective as well.
-[Granting] permission for many extremists to emigrate from the Soviet Union to Israel also helped improve the situation.
+Compromising of the leaders who inspired anti-social manifestations made it possible to prevent undesired consequences in several regions of the country.
+Such measures as stripping certain persons of their Soviet citizenship and exiling them abroad (Solzhenytsin, Chalidze, Maksimov, Krasin, Litvinov, Yesenin-Volpin and other) have proven to be effective as well.
+The permission for many extremists to emigrate from the Soviet Union to Israel also helped improve the operative situation.

-At the same time, it would be impossible now to refrain from criminal prosecution of those persons acting against the Soviet regime, because it would lead to an increase in the number of extremely grave crimes against the state and anti-social manifestations.
-Our experience shows that the activities of the "dissidents," which was initially limited to anti-Soviet propaganda, subsequently, in a number of cases, assumed such dangerous forms as terrorist actions, organized underground with the purpose of overthrowing the Soviet regime, establishing ties with foreign special services engaged in espionage, and other forms.
+At the same time, it would be impossible now to refrain from criminal persecution of the persons acting against the Soviet regime, because it would lead to the increase in the extremely grave crimes against the state and anti-social manifestations.
+Our experience shows that the activities of the "dissidents," which was initially limited to anti-Soviet propaganda, subsequently, in a number of cases, assumed such dangerous forms as terrorist actions, organized underground with the purpose of overthrowing the Soviet regime, establishing ties with foreign special services engaged in espionage, and others.

 From the discussion above, it is clear that refraining from active counteraction against the politically harmful actions of the "dissidents" and other hostile elements, as the French and Italian comrades would want us to do, could lead to the most serious negative consequences.
-It seems to us that one cannot make principle concessions in this issue, because they would inevitably lead to additional demands unacceptable to us.
+It seems to us that one cannot make principal concessions in this issue, because they would inevitably lead to additional demands unacceptable to us.

-Everything stated above confirms the correctness of the line of our party for the decisive struggle to "protect Soviet society from actions by hostile elements."
-In accordance with this [line], the state security organs will continue to disrupt decisively all kinds of anti-Soviet activity on the territory of our country.
-It would be expedient to implement an approach with a reasonable combination of prophylactic and other operational measures with the measures of criminal prosecution in those cases where it is necessary.
+Everything stated above confirms the correctness of the line of our party for the decisive struggle for "protecting the Soviet society from actions of the hostile elements."
+In accordance with this [line], the state security organs will continue to disrupt decisively all kinds of anti-Soviet activity in the territory of our country.
+It would be expedient to implement the approach of a reasonable combination of the prophylactic and other operative-ChK measures with the measures of criminal persecution in those cases where it is necessary.

-The KGB will keep a strict lookout in order not to allow the so-called "dissidents" to create an organized anti-Soviet underground and to conduct anti-Soviet activities, including those "from legal positions" (Sakharov's "Committee for the Defense of Human Rights," and "Amnesty International," organizing meetings with certain political goals, and the like).
+The KGB will keep a strict watch not to allow the so-called "dissidents" to create an organized anti-Soviet underground and to conduct anti-Soviet activities, including the ones "from the legal positions" (Sakharov's "committee for the defense of human rights,"

-It would be desirable to conduct appropriate conversations with the French and Italian comrades at an appropriate moment, in the course of which we should explain to them that the struggle against the so-called "dissidents" for us represents not an abstract question about democracy in general, but a vitally important need to defend the security of the Soviet state.
-Our measures to disrupt the activities of the "dissidents" and other anti-Soviet elements do not have any kind of "massive" character, but affect only certain individuals who did not stop their activities even after appropriate official warnings.
+"Amnesty International group," organizing meetings with certain political goals and the like).

-These measures are grounded in a respect for socialist legality, and exist in complete accordance with Lenin's directives on the development of socialist democracy.
-When undertaking especially acute actions, we take into consideration the interests of [our] friends, who work in the conditions of bourgeois-democratic states, as far as possible.
+It would be desirable to conduct appropriate conversations with the French and Italian comrades at an appropriate moment, in the course of which we should explain to them that the struggle against the so-called "dissidents" for us represents not an abstract question about democracy in general, but a vitally important necessity of defending the security of the Soviet state.
+Our measures to disrupt the activities of the "dissidents" and other anti-Soviet elements do not have any kind of "massive" character, but affect only certain individuals, who did not stop their activities even after appropriate official warnings.
+These measures are grounded in respect for the socialist legality, and exist in complete accordance with Lenin's directives of development of the socialist democracy.
+When undertaking especially acute actions, we take into consideration the interests of [our] friends, who work in the conditions of bourgeois-democratic states, as far as it is possible.